SheepTester/uxdy/README.md

 - [ ] Handle co-scheduled courses
 - [x] Show when the quarter's data was last refreshed
 - [ ] Show all images for building

+- [ ] Support using back/forward for modals
+- [ ] Permalink dates, buildings, courses, and professors
+- [ ] Simplify term selection